DTS-STN/babel-simulation-engine/README.md

 ### Testing

 Tests are set up for the base library and the maternity-benefits class library.
-Running `dotnet test` will run the tests for all test projects
+Running `dotnet test` will run the tests for all test projects.
+There is also a postman collection included to manually test the API requests.

 ### Deploying

-There are currently two separate deployments of the Simulation Engine, both in Microsoft Azure (Azure App Service).
-The mock deployment is connected to a mock database, and the prod deployment is connected to the prod database.
+Currently, the different deployments of the Simulation Engine are all hosted in  Microsoft Azure (Azure App Service).
+Each deployment is connected to its own server/db.
 Deployments are set up using github actions, based on manually clicking a button.
-Go to the github actions, choose the workflow (Deploy Mock or Deploy Prod), and then run it.
+Go to the github actions, choose the workflow, and then run it.

 ### Nuget package